Macedon Ranges Statement of Planning Policy

 The statement sets a long term vision for the iconic Macedon Ranges and has been prepared with input from the Victorian Government, Council, Traditional Owners (Dja Dja Wurrung, Taungurung and Wurundjeri Woi Wurrung) and the local community.
 We will now work to integrate the objectives and strategies into our future decision making, reflecting the intentions of this statement.
 Council is looking forward to working with all levels of government, responsible public entities and the community to ensure future decision making embraces the statement and reflects the community’s desire to protect and conserve this special place in Victoria.

 The statement was endorsed at the 24 July 2019 Ordinary Council Meeting.
-The resolution requested that the Department of Environment, Land, Water and Planning (DELWP) assist Responsible Public Entities (RPEs) to implement the Statement by establishing a governance structure, work plan and funding program to implement the Statement.
-Council has thanked DELWP for their assistance in the preparation of the Statement and look forward to working with all levels of government, RPE’s and the community to ensure future decision making embraces the statement and reflects the community’s desire to protect and conserve this special place in Victoria.
+The resolution requested that the Department of Energy, Environment and Climate Action (DEECA) assist Responsible Public Entities (RPEs) to implement the Statement by establishing a governance structure, work plan and funding program to implement the Statement.
+Council has thanked DEECA for their assistance in the preparation of the Statement and look forward to working with all levels of government, RPE’s and the community to ensure future decision making embraces the statement and reflects the community’s desire to protect and conserve this special place in Victoria.

 More information can be found here: